The Top 10 Most Underrated Colleges in the Mid-Atlantic

 Ursinus’ unique, year-long Common Intellectual Experience, required of all first year students, explores three central questions of the traditional liberal arts education: What should matter to me?
 How should we live together?
 How can we understand the world?

-Virginia Tech is located just outside of Washington, DC and offers quality programs, especially in the STEM fields.
+Virginia Tech is located about 4 hours way from Washington, DC and offers quality programs, especially in the STEM fields.
 US News and World Report ranks it 76, but it lands in the top 45 for ROI and career outcomes.

 Drexel University is based in Philadelphia, which also means that NYC is a short hop away.
 Its cooperative education program offers students up to 18 months of full-time, paid work experience in their fields before they graduate.
 Though Drexel only ranks 102 according to US News and World Report, it still lands in the top 75 for ROI and career outcomes.
 In addition, it offers an attractive BS/MD program.